WowFinder/docs/en/node-package-scripts.md

 For JS and TS, `eslint` is the preferred linter, and `prettier` is the preferred formatter.
 If a project needs to handle other languages, it is acceptable to use other tools.

+In addition, `skott` is being used to assist with dependency analysis in JS / TS code.

 - `lint`: run the package's linter(s) on "validation" mode (ie: it should report errors, but apply no changes to the code).
 For `eslint`, this is the default behavior.
 Here are some example `lint` scripts for typical cases:

 A default `lint` script should be available for all packages in the WowFinder project.
 If there is absolutely no need for linting, it should be mapped to the `noop` script.